 top of page

-He started studying the horn at age 7, subsequently attending the Hong Kong Academy of Performing Arts studying under Mr Homer Lee.
-He has played with the Pro Arte Orchestra of Hong Kong, and as principal horn with many major youth orchestras in Hong Kong; in Manchester, he has performed all over the country with his resident El Losto Brass Quintet aside from solo work.
-In 2023 he was awarded the Birchall Memorial Prize for Brass for his work in solo and ensemble playing.
+Isaac has played the French horn from a young age, and attended the Hong the Hong Kong Academy of Performing Arts (Junior Department) studying with Mr Homer Lee.
+He has played as principal horn with the Pro Arte Orchestra of Hong Kong, Hong Kong Youth Orchestra and many others.
+He spent sixth form at Chetham’s School of Music, Manchester, and was awarded the Birchall Memorial Prize for Brass for his work in solo and ensemble playing in 2023.

 1691001836441.jpg